-Where logname is an arbitrary name for the "change log" in which LISTSERV will be recording bounce activity, and hostname is the host name of the machine on which LISTSERV is running.
+where logname is an arbitrary name for the "change log" in which LISTSERV will be recording bounce activity, and hostname is the host name of the machine on which LISTSERV is running.
 You can use a different log file for every message, one file for each set of related messages, or just one for all the mail-merge messages you send; the decision is left up to you.
-The file will be located in LISTSERV's main directory (the one where, among others, permvars.file is located) and will be called nolist-logname.changelog.
+The file will be located in LISTSERV's main directory (the one where, among others, permvars.file is located) and will be called nolist- logname.changelog.
 You do not need to create a list called NOLIST-logname and, in fact, you must not do that.
 The change log is a standard text file containing entries of the form:

-'''

-19980704100221 BOUNCE jack@xyz.com
+20190704100221 BOUNCE jack@xyz.com 5.5.0 User Unknown

-19980704100223 BOUNCE Joe.Doe@abc.def.com
+20190704100223 BOUNCE Joe.Doe@abc.def.com 552 5.2.2 Mailbox full

-'''

 LISTSERV will process all bounces silently, and store the bouncing addresses in the change log.
-Note that there may be other entries in the change log - be sure to ignore any lines which do not contain BOUNCE in the second column (in practice, "nolist" change logs only contain BOUNCE entries, but this could change in a future version).
+Note that there may be other entries in the change log - be sure to ignore any lines which do not contain BOUNCE in the second column (in practice, "nolist" change logs contain only BOUNCE entries, but this could change in a future version).
 Because mail-merge messages automatically use passive probing, bounce processing is extremely accurate, even if the target mail server normally returns bounces in an unintelligible format.